murrayo/yaspe/README.md

 Next steps:

-- for a deeper dive I use the _pretty pButtons_ scripts to combine different metrics.
-For example, vmstat (wa) with iostat w_await... _watch this space_
+- for a deeper dive I use the [Pretty Perforamnce](#Pretty-Performance) to combine different metrics.
+For example, vmstat (wa) with iostat w_await, etc

 # Running without a container